-a. a "C" average in all York College courses and,
+- a. a "C" average in all York College courses and, - b. an overall "C" average for the courses in their major disciplines, - c. for a transfer student, an overall "C" average in all college work.

-b. an overall "C" average for the courses in their major disciplines, c. for a transfer student, an overall "C" average in all college work.
-For more explanation, refer to the section on Academic Deficits.
-A student may not graduate with an unresolved grade (ABS./INC.), nor will any grade change be applied to the record once a student has graduated.
+A student may not graduate with an unresolved grade (ABS /INC/PEN), nor will any grade change be applied to the record once a student has graduated.
+In addition each student must have a Cumulative Point Value of 0 or greater to graduate from York College (see page19 for more information)